reebalazs/SlickGrid-bootstrap/README.md

 ### Installing NodeJS modules

 We will install the modules locally.
-First delete the local node_modules directory, as a precaution to make sure that no dependencies are preinstalled locally.
-(If you have node_modules that you need, start somewhere else.)
+First please make sure that you have not installed any packages locally to the current directory or any of the subdirectories.

-    $ rm -rf node_modules
+(Please also read the next section about the local package binaries.)

 Then you can use `npm` to install both the sources and the necessary node tools, and change your working directory to the place of the installation: